-Lawmakers want billions in government spending on unusual pet projects, Fox News finds
+Lawmakers want billions in government spending on unusual pet projects, Fox News investigation finds

 Earmark requests from both parties top $6B in value